nesb0t/yealink-directory-creator/readme.md

 Review Yealink documentation if you have any questions about this, and feel free to contact me if you're still stuck.
 With additional overrides you configure it so that it goes directly to this phonebook and disable the local phonebook entirely, as well as a few more things.

 # Troubleshooting
-- There are a number of items that start are commented out by the pound sign (#) rather than my usual //.
+- There are a number of items that are commented out by the pound sign (#) rather than my usual //.
 These items will also have a trailing comment that reads "*// Uncomment for basic debugging*."
 If you are having trouble getting this to work, you can uncomment those lines as necessary to figure out where it may be failing.
 Just run the file from the command line or make it web-accessible in your local environment and access it from your web browser.
 - You may contact me if you have any additional questions.

 # Tests